×

 Encrypted-at-rest OS and node storage

-Control plane, infrastructure, and worker nodes use encrypted-at-rest AWS Elastic Block Store (EBS) storage.
+Control plane, infrastructure, and worker nodes use encrypted-at-rest Amazon Elastic Block Store (Amazon EBS) storage.

 Encrypted-at-rest PV